 For longer backpacking trips where you’ll need more calories per day, aim for 130+ calories per ounce.
 If you get 150 calories per ounce, you’ll have 4,000 calories per day in in just 1.7lbs.

-*Read this post to figure out how many calories you need per day backpacking.
+*Use this calculator to figure out how many calories you need per day backpacking.

-*See a list of healthy calorie-dense foods here.
+*See a list of healthy calorie-dense backpacking foods here.